honux77/ubox-msx/docs/tools.md

 #### Configuration

-If the `Entities` layer is used (it must exists and be "visible"), the map importer will reuire a configuration file in JSON format that provides information about the valid entities in the map.
+If the `Entities` layer is used (it must exist and be "visible"), the map importer will require a configuration file in JSON format that provides information about the valid entities in the map.

 For each entity it expects: